-AUDITORS' REPORT MANAGEMENT'S REPLY 5.
-Liability related to Finance Module for which no MB is recorded e.g., Electricity, Audit Exp., Misc. petty Exp. etc. These liabilities are not captured through GR/SR as such liabilities are directly considered in FICO Module.
-6. Other applications such as Vehicle Tracking system, File Tracking System, SURPAC, MINEX, Auto Cad and CCTV monitoring system are continued functioning in the current form without any integration with the ERP system.
-In respect of the activities performed outside SAP, as above, in our opinion there is no material financial implications.
-2. Whether there is any restructuring of an existing loan or cases of waiver / write-off of debts / loans /interest etc. made by a lender to the company due to the company's inability to repay the loan?
-If yes, the financial impact may be stated.
-Whether such cases are properly accounted for?
-(In case, lender is a government company, then this direction is also applicable for statutory auditor of lender company) As per information and explanations given to us, there is no such case of restructuring of an existing loans or cases of waiver/write off of debts/loans/interest etc. made by a lender to the company's inability to repay the loan during the year or any period of time, hence not applicable.
-No Comments.
-3. Whether funds received/receivable for specific schemes from central/state agencies were properly accounted for/utilized as per its terms and conditions?
+AUDITORS' REPORT MANAGEMENT'S REPLY As per information and explanations given to us, there is no such case of restructuring of an existing loans or cases of waiver/write off of debts/loans/interest etc. made by a lender to the company's inability to repay the loan during the year or any period of time, hence not applicable. - Whether funds received/receivable for specific schemes from central/state agencies were properly accounted for/utilized as per its terms and conditions?
 List the cases of deviation.
 As per information and explanation given to us, CCL used to receive the stowing Subsidy from CCO under ministry of Coal.
-For the last three years CCL has not received any such subsidy/Grant.
+For the last three years CCL has not received any such subsidy/ Grant.
 No Comments.
 Grant received from CCDAC against contribution of Tori Shivpur Rail Line & strengthen of road at NK Area has been received up to 30.09.2019 and the same is recognized in income on the basis of the life of the asset as per IndAs (refer to Note-22).
 No grant has been received during the financial year 2021-22 from CCDAC.